spud0/pwd_generator/README.md

 The file is located at '/usr/share/dict/words'.

 ## Why?
 The Inspiration:
-I read an article [here.] (https://www.ncsc.gov.uk/blog-post/the-logic-behind-three-random-words)
+I read an article [here.](https://www.ncsc.gov.uk/blog-post/the-logic-behind-three-random-words) This article basically detailed the idea that 3 random words for a password is the ideal length and provides optimal security.

 ## TODO:
-- Add GUI using GTK
+- Link GUI with passwd.py file
+- Fix the main.py file
 - Finish working on the word cleaning
 - Make a cache for the passwords

+## Links:
+Here are the links to the documentation of the modules that I used in this project.